Goa Gospels

 Update (2020)

-I went back to Alibaug for my company offsites.
-It was pretty much a bus ride to a farmhouse, far away from touristy beaches.
-The first farmhouse visit was rather fun.
-I was pretty much the guy with camera recorder and the experience was new.
-The second visit to the same farmhouse doing the same things was a horribly boring deja vu.
+I went back to Alibaug for company offsites.
+The format was a bus ride to a farmhouse, well clear of the touristy beaches.
+The first one was fun.
+I was the camera guy and the experience was new.
+The second visit, same farmhouse, same plan, was a flat repeat.

 Marching Through Manikgad